 There is an integral relationship between accepting life and people as they are, and enjoying a life with greater serenity.
 Acceptance leads to new choices, discoveries and possibilities—many unexpected—as well as reduced stress, worry, and resentment.
-In my forthcoming book, The Gifts of Acceptance, these and other blessings are explored in depth together with keys to practicing acceptance in our relationships and affairs.
+In my forthcoming book, The Gifts of Acceptance: Embracing People and Things as They Are, these and other blessings are explored in depth together with keys to practicing acceptance in our relationships and affairs.

 Let me highlight one important one for you.